catalinahd/Coursera-practical-machine-learning-/README.md

 ```

 ###Results:
-[1] A A A A A A A A A A A A A A A A A A A A
+[1] B A B A A E D B A A B C B A E E A B B B
 Levels: A B C D E